Roche CEO attacks Britain's 'stupid' cancer drug system

 The Swiss drugmaker’s Avastin for certain cancers and Kadcyla for breast cancer were among products “de-listed” by the Cancer Drugs Fund (CDF).

-Schwan said the decision failed to recognize the value such medicines offered society by keeping patients out of hospital and allowing them to remain productively employed.
+Schwan said the decision failed to recognise the value such medicines offered society by keeping patients out of hospital and allowing them to remain productively employed.

 “It’s stupid from a cost point of view not to look at the overall cost of healthcare,” he told a media briefing.